 What is achondroplasia?

-Achondroplasia isthe most common type of dwarfism, in which the child's arms and legs are short in proportion to body length.
+Achondroplasia is a genetic bone disorder, affecting one in 20,000 babies.
+It is the most common type of dwarfism in which the child's arms and legs are short in proportion to body length.
 The head is often large and the trunk is normal size.
-The average height of adult males with achondroplasia is 52 inches (or 4 feet, 4 inches) and the average height of adult females with achondroplasia is 49 inches (or 4 feet, 1 inch).
+The average height of adult males with achondroplasia is 52 inches (or 4 feet, 4 inches), and the average height of adult females with achondroplasia is 49 inches (or 4 feet, 1 inch).

 - shortened arms and legs, with the upper arms and thighs more shortened than the forearms and lower legs